 Add a Message to the Login and Lock Screen in Mac OS X

-OS X Lion and beyond brings a nice new feature to login and lock screens that allow you to display a message underneath the login panel.
-This is visible to everyone and it makes for a great place to put either a generic personalization or better yet, a lost & found message.
+OS X has a nice new feature to login and lock screens that allow you to display a message underneath the login panel.
+This is visible to everyone who can see the Mac screen, and it makes for a great place to put either a bit of generic personalization message, or better yet, a lost & found message with some contact and ownership details.

 How to Add a Login & Lock Screen Message to OS X